wormhole-foundation/wormhole-scaffolding/solana/README.md

-If you are pushing code to a branch and there is a PR associated with it, we recommend running `make clean` to make sure the environment does not have any old artifats.
+If you are pushing code to a branch and there is a PR associated with it, we recommend running `make clean` to make sure the environment does not have any old artifacts.
 Then running the tests above afterwards to ensure that all of the tests run as you expect.

 [anchor book]: https://book.anchor-lang.com/getting_started/installation.html